nhaney90/gis-applications/JavaScript/add-csv-file-as-featurelayer/README.md

 -------------------------------------------------------------------------------------

 ## About
 There are many geographic datasets floating around on the web in CSV format.
 The Esri JavaScript API provides the CSVLayer class which allows CSV files to be consumed and displayed in web applications.
 However there are some limitations with CSVLayers.
 For example, the TimeSlider dijit only works with FeatureLayers and ArcGISDynamicMapServiceLayers.
-Luckily the FeatureLayer class has a constructor that accepts a FeatureCollection object instead of the url to a MapService.
+Luckily the FeatureLayer class has a constructor that accepts a FeatureCollection object instead of a url to a MapService.
 This sample shows how to send a request to a CSV file, parse this file into a FeatureCollection and instantiate a FeatureLayer from the FeatureCollection.
 As a bonus, this sample then shows how to configure the TimeSlider dijit to work with this FeatureLayer.

 [Live Sample](https://nhaney90.github.io/add-csv-file-as-featurelayer/index.html)

 ## How it works
-This sample is not able to  determine which fields in the CSV are used for lat long values or for dates.
+This sample is not able to  determine which fields in the CSV are used for lat long values or dates.
 This information must be specified before the application tries to parse the CSV.

 ```javascript
 const latitudeField = "latitude";